Seed the Views: Hierarchical Semantic Alignment for Contrastive Representation Learning: Experiments

 \subsection{Downstream Tasks}

 We also test the generalization of our unsupervised learned representations on more downstream tasks, including object detection and instance segmentation.
-All experiments follow MoCo \cite{he2020momentum} settings for fair comparison.
+All experiments follow MoCo \cite{he2020momentum} settings for fair comparisons.

 \paragraph{PASCAL VOC} Following evaluation protocol in \cite{he2020momentum}, we use Faster-RCNN \cite{ren2015faster} detector with R50-C4 backbone.
 All layers are fine-tuned end-to-end on the union set of VOC07+12 for $2\times$ schedule, and we evaluate the performance on VOC test07.
-As shown in Table \ref{tab: voc_detec}, HSA achieves $82.7\%$ and $64.1\%$ mAP under AP50 and AP75 metric, which is slightly better than the results of MoCo v2.
+As shown in Table \ref{tab: voc_detec}, CsMl achieves $82.7\%$ and $64.1\%$ mAP under AP50 and AP75 metric, which is slightly better than the results of MoCo v2.

 \paragraph{MS COCO} We also evaluate the representation learned on a large scale COCO dataset.
 Following \cite{he2020momentum}, we use mask R-CNN \cite{he2017mask} detector with FPN, fine-tune all the layers end-to-end over the train2017 set, and evaluate the performance on val2017.
-As shown in Table \ref{tab: coco_detec} and Table \ref{tab: coco_seg}, which compare the detection and segmentation results under $1\times$ and $2\times$ learning schedule.
+As shown in Table \ref{tab: coco_detec}, which compare the detection and segmentation results under default $1\times$ learning schedule.
 Our method consistently outperforms the supervised and MoCo v2 baseline.
-Specially, in $2 \times$ schedule, our method surpasses supervised pretrained model by $1.6\%$ and $1.3\%$ under detection and segmentation task, respectively.
 Notably, we achieve much higher performance on small and medium objects.
-This is mainly due to the hierarchical aggregation strategy that increases the discrimination power of the intermediate layers.
+This is mainly due to the hierarchical alignment strategy that increases the discrimination power of the intermediate layers.
+Note that our method is comparable with recently proposed DenseCL \cite{wang2020dense} which is particularly designed for detection task.